Route Call Block

 - For routing types that have multiple targets (such as Agent Group or Agent), the script defined in Threshold Expression applies to all targets.

-For more information about using ECMAScripts in Designer, see Assigning values to variables.
+For more information about using ECMAScript in Designer, see ECMAScript Expressions.

 Enable the check box beside Customer Greeting and/or Agent Greeting to play an audio file to that person while the call is being connected.

 For customers, you might use this feature to play a legal disclaimer, or to announce that the call might be recorded (if you use call recording in your contact center).
 For agents, you might use a variable to announce the customer name or other relevant information.

 After you enable Customer Greeting and/or Agent Greeting, you can select an audio file to play by clicking the icon in the Announcement field.
 This is useful for customer greetings that play a static disclaimer audio file.

 Optionally, enable the Var? check box to use a variable to dynamically select the audio file.
 This is useful for agent greetings that use a variable to provide call-specific information, such as the customer name.

 - Customer Greeting and Agent Greeting are for voice calls only (not supported for chats).

 - The Customer Greeting plays continuously until the Agent Greeting finishes playing.

 - When the Customer Greeting and Agent Greeting contain different prompt values, each prompt is played to the customer and the agent as specified.

 - When only one option contains a value, the same prompt is played to both the customer and the agent.